Aviationweb déjà vu Luchtvaart déjà vu MLA - Micro Light Aeroplanes

 PH-1K8 PH-1W6

 A widely used ultralight aircraft is the Ikarus Fox II / C-22.
 Comco developed the Fox II as the successor of the popular Ikarus Sherpa ultralight aeroplane.
-Production of the improved 2-seat Fox II by Comco Ikarus GmbH in Mengen, Germany started in 1984.
-In 1987, was the Fox II replaced in production by the C22.
-Over 1000 Fox II / C22 planes are already built and the ultralight is exported to almost every European country, Asia, the Near East and South-America.
-The Ikarus C22 is offered for sale in three models: C22 C, C22 CS and Aero.
+Production of the improved 2-seat Fox II by Comco Ikarus GmbH in Mengen, Germany, started in 1984.
+In 1987, the C22 Fox II replaced the Fox II in production.
+Over 1000 Fox II / C22 planes were built and the ultralight is exported to almost every European country, Asia, the Near East and South-America.
+The Ikarus C22 was offered for sale in three models: C22 C, C22 CS and Aero.
 The CS model has a three-blade propeller, covered engine and a stainless steel exhaust system.
-The Aero is the model in the C 22 series that has a glass-fibre fuselage closed cockpit-cubicle with doors on both sides.
+The Comco-Ikarus C 22 CS Aero is the top model in the C 22 series and has a glass-fibre fuselage closed cockpit-cubicle with doors on both sides, an instrument console, etc. The C 22 C Aero is powered by a 80 hp 4-cylinder-4-stroke liquid-cooled / air-cooled Rotax 912 UL version engine.

 Copyright © Jack Wolbrink, Emmen, the Netherlands